Skye-XD/desktop-icons-ng/README.md

 - [x] Lookup GIMP files for snap and flatpack install as well.
 Also optimizes the thumbnail lookup code to make fewer lookups, and not execute unnecessarly code.

 - [x] Detect Change to Dark Mode in Gnome Global Settings, reload dark variant of current theme (for correctly formatted themes with a valid dark-variant) to display correct widgets in correct theme css and vice versa without restarting the app.
+WITH LIBADWAITA, THIS IS NO LONGER NECESSARY.

 - [x] Detect Gtk Theme Changes to update currently applied theme, update selection color and rubber band color in real time to show new colors and themes without restarting the app.